I have coronavirus (COVID-19) – now what?

 If a vaccine is created to immunise us against SARS-CoV-2, your body will respond as if it had been infected by the virus, but without you needing to be actually infected and sick first.

 What can I do to stop the spread of COVID-19?

 If you have been diagnosed with COVID-19, you might be concerned about spreading the virus to others.
 The best thing you can do is self-isolate properly if you are at home, and follow the instructions given to everyone about hygiene during this pandemic.

 Every Queenslander should be following these steps to prevent the spread of COVID-19:

 - stay 1.5 metres away from other people

-- don’t go out when you are sick, even if you have not been diagnosed with novel coronavirus (COVID-19).
+- don’t go out when you are sick, even if you have not been diagnosed with COVID-19.

-You can read more about how the virus spreads and how people can protect themselves and others in our blog article, How does novel coronavirus (COVID-19) spread and how can I stop myself from getting it?
+You can read more about how the virus spreads and how people can protect themselves and others in our blog article, How does COVID-19 spread and how can I stop myself from getting it?